Matthew 5:17-32 Lesson 8

 The Sermon on the Mount continues.

-Every word in this passage (and in the next four lessons) is Jesus speaking.
+Every word in this passage (and the following four lessons) is Jesus speaking.

-Hyperbole is an extreme exaggeration to make a point and was a common form of expression in biblical days.
-In Matthew 5:29, Jesus doesn't mean that we should literally pluck out our right eye to overcome lust.
-His point is that lust is as grievous a sin to God as actual adultery.
-Jesus wants us to see that God's standards are higher than we could ever achieve and that our only hope is in Him.
+Hyperbole is an extreme exaggeration to make a point.
+It was a common form of expression in biblical times.
+In Matthew 5:29, Jesus isn't telling us to literally pluck out an eye.
+His point is that God considers lust as grievous a sin as actual adultery.
+Jesus wants us to see that God's standards are higher than we could ever achieve and that our only hope is in Him

 Study Tip:

-Keep a running list of verses that teach you how to be a Christian.
+Make a list of verses that teach how to be a Christian.

-Keep a running list of verses that teach you how to be a Christian.
+Make a list of verses that teach how to be a Christian.